chuan-khuna/study-master-degree-plan/documents/Introduction - Summary.md

 "I have an avid interest in data science and data visualisation"

-- [x] Six months experience as a Data Scientist and Machine Learning Engineer.
+Six months experience as a Data Scientist and Machine Learning Engineer.
 Focused on text data and time series analysis.
-Punctual and fast-learner.
-- [x] Provided analysis and visualisation for a strategy team.
-- [x] Analysed point of sale data using RFM analysis, cohort analysis and association rule.
-- [x] Implemented data scraper for social media platforms.
+Punctual and fast learner.
+Provided analysis and visualisation for a strategy team.
+Analysed point of sale data using RFM analysis, cohort analysis and association rule.
+Implemented data scraper for social media platforms.
 Trained a Transformer model for Speech Emotion Recognition and achieved 60% validation accuracy.

 # Self-Introduction/Email/Cover letter